temporaerhaus/website/readme.md

-verschwoerhaus.de
+temporaerhaus.de
 =================

-The new website for the Verschwörhaus.
+The new website for the Temporärhaus.
 Now based on [Hugo](https://gohugo.io), a static site generator.
 All the content from the old wordpress website is migrated.

 ## How to blog